bendikp/aws-demo/README.md

 * NAT Gateway
 * Route Tables
 * Security Groups
-* EC2 instance in each subnet
+* One EC2 instance in each subnet
-* SSH-config to connet to EC2 instances
+* SSH-config to connect to EC2 instances

 ![Diagram](aws-diagram_2.png)